sarwarsunjid/book-selling-website/README.md

 # Book-selling-website
 It is an online based web application which is created by Laravel framework.
+This project is mainly developed based on c2c approach.

 Features:
 - This application provide many functionalities like-